Sobriety coin: Use in AA

-Meaning

-When a twelve-step member is presented with their first chip, they are often told, "This chip represents AA's commitment to you – not your commitment to us."
-Sobriety coins themselves do not necessarily help the holder stay sober, but studies have shown a connection between the visual presence of the coin and the holder's self-resolve.
-The coins are meant to motivate holders to continue their abstention from the subject of their addiction.

 Coin design

-"Alcoholics Anonymous is a fellowship of people who share their experience, strength, and hope with each other that they may solve their common problem and help others to recover from alcoholism."
+"Alcoholics Anonymous is a fellowship of men and women who share their experience, strength, and hope with each other that they may solve their common problem and help others to recover from alcoholism."
 To show how far along each person is in his or her sobriety, most AA groups use a chip of a particular color or alloy that constitutes a range of time that person has been sober.
 These different-colored chips and values are meant to be tokens of inspiration and a reminder of just how long the member has been sober and how far that member has come.
 It is evident that "early on, many people in A.A. carried personal mementos to remind themselves of the importance of their sobriety".
 From personal mementos to coins, the practice of giving out something such as a sobriety chip represents the will and desire that a person has to quit drinking.
 The practice of giving sobriety chips in AA is attributed to a group in Elmira, New York, in 1947.
 The celebration of birthdays came from the Oxford group, where members celebrated the anniversary of their spiritual rebirth; in Alcoholics Anonymous, people choose the anniversary of the date of their first full day without a drink.
-There are fourteen basic coins that are given to members within their first year of sobriety.
+There are thirteen basic coins that are given to members within their first year of sobriety.
 Generally, coins are given at one month, three months, six months, and nine months of sobriety in the first year.
 After this, coins are given after each yearly milestone.